rwxrob/klogin/README.md

 # Customizable `kubectl-login` plugin

-Clone from template and make custom changes to the following to match your multi-cluster environment:
+Clone from template and make custom changes to `internal/clusters` package.

-* `intern/clusters`
-* `intern/certs`

 ## Considerations